 You can tell just by the sheer power of these resources that developers are getting serious about cloud hosting.
 The computation power of multiple servers is one such idea.
 But in-browser apps with free file storage and data manipulation are beginning to dig their nails into some of the largest software companies.
 This just may be the start of a huge revolution in the whole technology industry!

-Even five years ago the Microsoft Office suite was the most powerful desktop software for document processing, spreadsheets, slideshows, and other powerful media.
+Even five years ago, the Microsoft Office suite was the most powerful desktop software for document processing, spreadsheets, slideshows, and other powerful media.
 Kids in high school and college have grown up writing their essays in Microsoft Word.
-With the public release of Google Documents anybody with a Google account can begin storing docs into their own private cloud space.
+With the public release of Google Documents, anybody with a Google account can begin storing docs in their own private cloud space.

 Quick Data Sharing

 Dropbox is a service which has been getting the most popularity in recent publications.
-It has a real simple install process which behaves as a network drive connected to your own personal space on their servers.
-Free users are given 2GB to start with and you can always purchase more space.
+It has a real simple install process that behaves like a network drive connected to your own personal space on their servers.
+Free users are given 2GB to start with, and you can always purchase more space.
 I feel that Dropbox does work well enough, but I personally love the simplicity of CloudApp.
 Plus bonus points for the trendy topic-related name!

 CloudApp actually runs through Amazon S3 hosting while providing a simplistic web user interface as the go-between.
 Not only desktop & laptop computers, but CloudApp’s API developer documentation is phenomenal and has led to a few mobile apps for iOS, Android, and BlackBerry phones.
-Mac OSX users can also check the App Store for a download/upload utility which connects right into your account.
+Mac OSX users can also check the App Store for a download/upload utility that connects right to their account.

 CloudApp is a much more recognizable solution for your average Internet user.
 Amazon services can get confusing to the less tech-savvy who don’t really need all their fancy applications.
 CloudApp simplifies the whole process and even offers very generous portions with their free plan.
-Additionally each upload is provided a unique short URL for sharing files to friends and colleagues.
+Additionally, each upload is provided with a unique short URL for sharing files with friends and colleagues.

 Where to Go from Here?

-These applications provide just a small outlook towards the many prospects of cloud hosting.
-As web developers become privy to the details of building scalable environments the cloud-based server structures will begin to revolutionize the Internet and web design.
+These applications provide just a small outlook on the many prospects of cloud hosting.
+As web developers become privy to the details of building scalable environments, the cloud-based server structures will begin to revolutionize the Internet and web design.

 Just imagine the possibilities of running a Photoshop or GIMP-like application directly within your web browser.
-Your computer or laptop would not be using much of its resources at all, since the computing power would be outsourced into servers within the cloud.
+Your computer or laptop would not be using much of its resources at all since the computing power would be outsourced to servers within the cloud.
 We already see this setup with e-mail services, photo editing, and definitely instant messaging.

-To further your knowledge and understanding about the cloud I recommend hitting Google with some specific questions.
-If you’re more interested in hosting your website within a cloud environment check out this great review article covering some of the top-tier cloud hosts.
-I’ve additionally added some reading material below which you can peruse through at your leisure.
+To further your knowledge and understanding of the cloud I recommend hitting Google with some specific questions.
+If you’re more interested in hosting your website within a cloud environment, check out this great review article covering some of the top-tier cloud hosts.
+I’ve additionally added some reading material below, which you can peruse at your leisure.